 - It is recommended to use TLS or persistent TLS as transport protocol mode.
 The TLS security protocol provides data encryption, server authentication message integrity, and optional client authentication for a TCP/IP connection.
 TLS will prevent unauthorized access to administrative functions.
-TLS encrypts all traffic on the link to prevent sniffing of user names and passwords. - Furthermore, it is recommended to use the TLS protocol version 1.2 and/or 1.3.
-The usage of earlier TLS protocol versions is not recommended and still offered only for legacy reasons.
+TLS encrypts all traffic on the link to prevent sniffing of user names and passwords. - Furthermore, it is recommended to use the security level High as far as it is possible and to use the recommended cipher suites, that are configured per default in this security level.
+The usage of lower security levels is not recommended and still offered only for legacy reasons.